adap/flower/baselines/fedavgm/README.md

 | client learning rate | 0.01 |

 ### Custom FedAvgM
-In contrast with the original implmentation from Flower v1.5.0, in this baseline we introduce the Nesterov accelerated gradient as part of the momentum applied in the server mode.
+In contrast with the original implementation from Flower v1.5.0, in this baseline we introduce the Nesterov accelerated gradient as part of the momentum applied in the server model.
 To use the original Flower implementation, use the argument `strategy=fedavgm`.
 By default, the custom implementation is used.
 But, you can also refer to it on the command line as `strategy=custom-fedavgm`.

 ## Specifying the Python Version
 This baseline was tested with Python 3.10.6.